vknowable/connext-router-track/README.md

 GCP docs: [Private VPC](https://cloud.google.com/data-fusion/docs/how-to/create-private-ip), [Cloud NAT](https://cloud.google.com/nat/docs/overview)

-If you are connecting straigh from internet to your VM using ssh you should consider  the following options:
+If you are connecting straight from internet to your VM using SSH you should consider the following options:
-  - Use a private key to connect to the VM instead of the password
+  - Use a private key to connect to the VM instead of a password
-  - Change default ssh port from port 22 to any other port(for example 9922), they are a lot of bots scraping on the internet for port 22
+  - Change the default ssh port from port 22 to any other port (for example 9922), there are a lot of bots scraping on the internet for port 22
   - Disable ssh root login
-  - Restrict ssh access using iptables(ufw), be carefull you can locked out outside of your VM.
+  - Restrict ssh access using iptables(ufw), be careful because you can get locked outside your VM.
 You should only allow your host public ip address to connect to the router VM